openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-request.md

 **Possible Causes**

-A non-foreground application attempted to create a foreground task.
+A non-foreground application attempts to create a foreground task.

 **Resolution Steps**

-1. Register or unregister event listeners for foreground applications.
+1. Register/deregister event listeners for foreground applications.
-2. This is an interface restriction—follow the interface specifications.
+2. This is an interface restriction; follow the interface specifications for usage.

-## 21900006 Non-Existent Task Operation Error
+## 21900006 Operation on Non-existent Task Error

 **Error Message**